 Forum of Constantine and its Purple Column is located in Istanbul today and is known as Cemberlitas.
 In order to tell the story of the Forum and the Column, we will have to go on a journey through history.

 Emperor Constantine the Great

-The reforms made by Constantine determined the future of the world and laid the foundations for a new Eastern-centered empire (Eastern Roman Empire).
+The reforms made by Constantine determined the future of the world and laid the foundations for a new Eastern-centered empire (Byzantine Empire).
 The ancient capital of Rome, endangered by the endless attacks of the barbarians, lost its importance in the time of Constantine and was replaced by Constantinople.